Two Downtown Hotel Projects in Question Appear to be Moving Forward

 On Feb.
 1, then Enviromental Court Larry Potter made the “tough” decision to declare the site a public nuisance after several hours of intense legal wrangling by attorneys Danny Schaffzin, representing the DMC and a coalition of surrounding business owners, and William Sessions, representing MNR Hospitality.

-Before retiring from his post, Potter ordered mediation between the two sides to ensure the project continues to move forward.
+Before retiring from his post, Potter ordered mediation between the two side to ensure the project continues to move forward.

 The next hearing in that case is set for April 12, while the LUCB will review MNR’s application during its April 26 meeting.